koppisettithanushmashivani/HOME-AUTOMATION-WITH-BLUETOOTH_Task1/README.md

 Document the project details, including system design, implementation steps, and challenges faced.
 Analyze the performance and identify areas for future improvement or scaling the system.

+CIRCUIT DIAGRAM OF THE PROJECT:https://github.com/koppisettithanushmashivani/HOME-AUTOMATION-WITH-BLUETOOTH_Task1/commit/b0b7524f3577299b89572ae20ac364ea9d4c8516

-CIRCUIT DIAGRAM OF THE PROJECT:
+BLOCK DIAGRAM OF THE PROJECT:

 SOURCE CODE OF THE PROJECT:
 #include <LiquidCrystal.h>